dwjohnston/marvel-explorer/README.md

 ## Authorization and CORS

-The authorization and CORS set up is actually a bit tricky, particularly in regard to local development.
+The authorization set up is actually a bit tricky, particularly in regard to local development.

-It's actually quite an interesting topic - and I feel like there's a better solution than I've what I've done here.
+It's actually quite an interesting topic - and I'm curious what other organisations do with regards local development for this kind of thing.

 In this section I'll talk a bit about how I've come to set the code up this way.